facebook

 “If someone dies, will they live again?
 All the days of my hard service I will wait for my renewal to come.” – Job 14:14 (NRSV)

-Reflection: The old testament saint Job’s question and his enduring faith through suffering highlight the hope of resurrection that sustains believers in their darkest hours.
-This verse reassures us that our trials and tribulations are not in vain, but are preparations for a divine renewal and reunion in the next life.
+Reflection: Job in the Old Testament questioned life and death while exhibiting faith through suffering, highlighting the hope of resurrection that sustains believers in their darkest hours.
+This verse reassures us that our trials and tribulations are not in vain but are merely moving us toward divine renewal and reunion in the next life.

 Ecclesiastes 12:7